WAP-5/pac-race/README.md

 __THE LINK TO THE GAME IN ABOUT SECTION OF THIS REPO__

-BUGS: game shows Application Error; please contact our member Tiya Francis via Whatsapp to play the game!
+BUGS: game shows Application Error; please contact our member Tiya Francis to play the game!